 On the occasion of a major touring retrospective, Lynda Benglis talks to Marina Cashdan about her 40-year career and Vivian Rehberg considers Benglis' legacy and her current retrospective

 Organized by the Irish Museum of Modern Art, Dublin (IMMA) – in collaboration with the Van Abbemuseum, Eindhoven; the Museum of Art, Rhode Island School of Design, Providence (RISD); the New Museum, New York; and Le Consortium, Dijon – the most extensive survey to date of American sculptor Lynda Benglis’ work reached the artist’s home shores this month, having just opened at RISD, and will travel to the New Museum in February 2011.
-(On pages 220–1, Vivian Rehberg reflects on the exhibition’s Dijon iteration.)
 The retrospective is augmented in the US with works from throughout Benglis’ career, including her monumental five-piece installation Phantom, which has not been seen since its 1971 debut.
 The show surveys the extensive and influential career of an artist whose work reaches beyond the gesture for which she is notorious (a certain advert in Artforum), and the pour pieces and ‘fallen paintings’ that put her on the map.
 It removes her work from the confines of feminism and post-Minimalism, examining the nature of a practice that merges content and form, balancing materiality with spirituality.
 I spoke to Benglis about her work, the misconceptions that surround it, and her future plans.

 Marina Cashdan You moved to New York from Louisiana in 1964.
 I understand you considered yourself to be an abstract artist.
 Does that still hold?